denten-books/plain-text/3-format.md

 Code acts similarly to shape the word.
 Located somewhere between the screen and the storage medium, formats relate matter to content.
-They are techniques by which an immanent inscription is transformed into a transcendent digital
+They are techniques by which immanent inscription, the electromagnetic charge, is transformed into a transcendent digital object: novels, songs, films, or poems.
-object: a novel, song, film, or poem.
 Formatting imposes structure.
 Think of a paragraph, for example.
 By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
 Can one imagine an empty paragraph?
 Could the shape of a paragraph persist outside of the material confines of a page or screen?
 Can one imagine paragraphs that unfold spatially not in two dimensions, but in one, along a straight line?
-What about a structure of words and sentences that extend into the third
-dimension: the paragraph in the shape of a cube, instead of a rectangle?
+What about a structure of words and sentences that extends into the third dimension: a paragraph in the shape of a cube, instead of a rectangle?
 These questions boggle the mind because paragraphs draw a singular figure.
 They are a textual container of a type.
 Any other shape less or more than the paragraph would go by another name; it would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
-A flat shoebox would no longer house shoes.
+A flat shoebox would no longer hold shoes.
 It could contain only the images of footwear.
 A paragraph identifies a similarly singular arrangement of elements.
 It is a container or a data structure of a kind, made to hold a certain amount of words and sentences.
-We may liken paragraphs, words, and sentences to nesting dolls: data structures that contain within them further, smaller arrangements of information.
-A word fits inside of a sentence, the sentence within a paragraph, the paragraph within a chapter, the chapter within a book, the book within an archive, and so on.
+We may liken paragraphs, words, and sentences to nesting
+dolls: data structures that contain within them further, smaller arrangements of information: a word fits inside of a sentence, the sentence within a paragraph, the paragraph within a chapter, the chapter within a book, the book within an archive, and so on.

 One could say, what of such arrangements?
-Who cares about paragraphs?
-It is merely one type of a container among many.
-It has only the instrumental function to help get the point across.
+Who cares about the shape of paragraphs?
+They are merely one type of a container among many.
+They perform only the instrumental function to help get the point across.
 The meat of interpretation lies within.
 Words can also be packaged otherwise.
 The outer container is disposable and therefore insignificant.

 Formats could only seem insignificant in the past when they were few, simple, and relatively consistent.
 The book or the broadsheet newspaper are known